rashmi-patil-1492/video-semantic-segmentation-network/README.md

 [camvid_30_fps]: https://drive.google.com/drive/folders/1wIzlVcRHj3qe9wkn6yCeJeBrmd8KFx8L?usp=sharing

-3. Data for evaluation or running the inference
+3. Data for evaluation or running the inference.

 If the dataset from point number 2 was downloaded then this step is not required.
 However, for running inference only and getting the **evaluation results**, this test set needs to be downloaded.
 This is packaged seperately for convinience and can be downloaded from here: [camvid_30_fps_test_only][]

 [camvid_30_fps_test_only]: https://drive.google.com/drive/folders/1XXurb1amFvXeSLmKbpZvThhzE4mopY07?usp=sharing

-4. video input
+4. video input.

-videos from camvid dataset can be downloaded from.
-These can be used as input to the inference.
-More on how to process video inputs in the following sections
+Videos from camvid dataset can be downloaded directly from the camvid database website.
+More on how to process video inputs is explained in the following sections.
 1. seq01TP.avi : ftp://svr-ftp.eng.cam.ac.uk/pub/eccv/01TP_extract.avi
 2. 0005VD.MXF : ftp://svr-ftp.eng.cam.ac.uk/pub/eccv/0005VD.MXF